21 Types of Moths in Florida

 These are circular patches of vibrant color that usually have a black dot at their center, resembling a pupil.

-The Blinded Sphinx moth possesses a distinctive feature, a large blue eyespot on its hindwing that is only visible when the wings are spread open.
+The Blinded Sphinx moth possesses a distinctive feature: a large blue eyespot on its hindwing, which is only visible when the wings are spread open.

 Interestingly, this eyespot lacks a pupil, which sets it apart.
 If a human eye lacks a pupil, vision is severely impaired.